La-Lojban/lojban.pw/data/pages/en/resources/guaspi/grammar.md

 > Table 2 [Pronunciation].
 How to pronounce _gua\spi_ phonemes.
 Nonstandard C's are shown; C's without examples are as in English.
 Standard radio broadcast accent is close to correct for the V's; Spanish is closer.
-Pronounce the vowels as one sound, not a glide between two sounds as in ``eye''.
+Pronounce the vowels as one sound, not a glide between two sounds as in eye.

 * * *

 The sound `#' or `uh' is common in English; all vowel letters are sometimes pronounced `#'.
-The `a' of ``among'' is a good example.
-This sound is called ``schwa''; that German name is pronounced (with _gua\spi_ letters) ``sqv#''. `#' is not used in regular words; its purpose is to break up CC pairs that a particular speaker finds hard to pronounce, since virtually all speakers will be able to handle C#C. It is to be ignored and it is only written in explanations like this one.
+The `a' of among is a good example.
+This sound is called schwa; that German name is pronounced (with _gua\spi_ letters) sqv#. `#' is not used in regular words; its purpose is to break up CC pairs that a particular speaker finds hard to pronounce, since virtually all speakers will be able to handle C#C. It is to be ignored and it is only written in explanations like this one.
 Though normally considered a vowel, it is in the C class because it occurs among C's, and a word is defined as some C's followed by some V's.

 The glottal stop `:' pronounced alone is a sudden (plosive) `#', but it is normally followed by a V so that it sounds like a brief pause after which the V comes on.
-In many English dialects, as in _gua\spi_ , it is found between a vowel-final and vowel-initial word, like ``the:apple'', while the Cockney dialect uses it much more extensively.
+In many English dialects, as in _gua\spi_ , it is found between a vowel-final and vowel-initial word, like the:apple, while the Cockney dialect uses it much more extensively.
 The glottal stop is not used in regular words; its place is at the beginning of each sentence start word, and in vowel-initial foreign words.

 English has thirteen subtly different vowels plus four official diphthongs but only five letters to represent them. _Gua\spi_ uses only six easily distinguished vowel sounds, recruiting Y for one of them, and adds some vowel-like sounds which are considered consonants in English.
 Unfortunately, many regional accents of English turn simple vowels into diphthongs, invalidating the example words given in [Table 2 [Pronuncation]](grammar.html#Pronunciation).
 Other accents transform sounds beyond the bounds that a _gua\spi_ speaker can recognize.
 If you speak with a regional accent, please use the vowel sounds that you can hear on television or radio (American or British will both work).
 Particularly troublesome examples, rendered with _gua\spi_ letters, are shown in this table: